 In March 2022, we filed a universal shelf registration statement (Shelf Registration Statement), which provides for aggregate offerings of up to \$450.0 million of the Company's securities.
 In May 2022, we filed an amendment to the Shelf Registration Statement, which was declared effective by the Securities and Exchange Commission (SEC) on May 31, 2022.
 We believe that our Shelf Registration Statement provides us with flexibility to raise additional capital to finance our operations as needed.
 In December 2021, we entered into a sales agreement (as amended, Sales Agreement) with Cantor Fitzgerald & Co. and Credit Suisse Securities (USA) LLC (Credit Suisse), under which we may, subject to the effectiveness of the Shelf Registration Statement, offer and sell our common stock, having aggregate gross proceeds of up to \$150.0 million, from time to time through them as our sales agents in an at-the-market (ATM) offering.
 In August 2023, we entered into an amendment to the Sales Agreement to include UBS Securities LLC as an additional sales agent and to remove Credit Suisse as a sales agent.
-As of March 31, 2024, we had issued approximately 211,819 shares of common stock pursuant to the Sales Agreement for net proceeds of \$3.0 million.
-Subsequent to March 31, 2024, we have sold 1,794,091 shares of common stock pursuant to the Sales Agreement for approximately \$26.2 million in net proceeds.
+As of June 30, 2024, we had issued approximately 2,005,910 shares of common stock pursuant to the Sales Agreement for net proceeds of \$29.2 million.
 We may terminate this ATM program at any time, pursuant to its terms.

 In October 2022, we entered into a loan and security agreement (Loan Agreement) with Oxford Finance LLC, Oxford Finance Credit Fund II LP, and Silicon Valley Bank (SVB) (collectively, the Lenders).
-Upon closing of the Loan Agreement, we drew \$10.0 million and have access to draw an additional \$40.0 million through the end of 2023.
-A further \$50.0 million may become available to us, \$25.0 million upon the achievement of predetermined development milestones and \$25.0 million at the Lenders' sole discretion.
+Upon closing of the Loan Agreement, we drew \$10.0 million.
+Under the original terms of the Loan Agreement, we had the right to draw an additional \$40.0 million through the end of 2023.
+A further \$50.0 million was potentially available to us, \$25.0 million upon the achievement of pre-determined development milestones and \$25.0 million at the Lenders' sole discretion.
 The Company received net proceeds of \$9.3 million from the issuance of the term loan, after deducting debt issuance costs of approximately \$0.7 million.